plone/plone.restapi/docs/source/blocks.rst

 If the tile has been added, the server responds with a `204` status code.

-Proposal on saving tiles layout
+Proposal on saving blocks layout
 --------------------------------

 .. note::
-  This is not implemented (yet) in the tiles_layout field, but it's a proposal on how could look like in the future.
+  This is not implemented (yet) in the blocks_layout field, but it's a proposal on how could look like in the future.
 For now, we stick with the implementation shown in previous sections.